Orion1951/Orion1951/README.md

 - 👋 Hi, I’m @Orion1951
 - 👀 I’m interested in Cybersecurity and DevOps
-- 🌱 I’m currently learning Angular
+- 🌱 I’m currently learning Angular and C# (.Net Framework & .Net Core)
-- 📫 How to reach me: Telegram @Orion1951.
+- 📫 How to reach me:
+-                 Telegram @Orion1951.
+-                 email: alfredo.polanco@outlook.com
+-

 <!---
 Orion1951/Orion1951 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.